stowball/hucssley/README.md

 Hucssley also comes with:

-* A sensible CSS reset to make building UI easier.
+* A sensible, optional CSS reset to make building UI easier and more consistent.
 * Functions for converting `px` values to `em` and `rem` for improved accessibilty.
-* Functions to amend incrementally darken (`shade`) or lighten (`tint`) colours.
+* Functions to incrementally darken (`shade`) or lighten (`tint`) colours.
-* The ability to theme components based off a parent selector.
+* The ability to theme elements based off a parent selector.
 * The ability to create classes scoped to custom parent selectors.
 * The ability to create classes the map to pseudo-classes and pseudo-selectors.